Dear World,

 There would be no joy in it.

-I don’t write for the critics, the scoffers, the fools.
+I don’t write for the critics, the scoffers, the

 I don’t write for the ignorant masses that